Table of Contents

-Box dimensions are a critical part of any package as the dimensions of a box have an impact on what materials are needed to be used, the cost of production, shipping etc…
+Box dimensions are a critical part of any package as they significantly impact what materials are needed, the cost of production, and shipping and warehousing costs.

 The Three Dimensions of a Box